ageneslaw/pccm_key_articles/index.md

     <br /><br />

 * [Mercat, Alain, et al.](Express Low vs Recruitment PEEP in ARDS 2008.pdf) **“Positive End-Expiratory Pressure Setting in Adults With Acute Lung Injury and Acute Respiratory Distress Syndrome.”** JAMA, vol. 299, no. 6, Feb.
 2008, p.
 646, doi:10.1001/jama.299.6.646.
   * PEEP was set empirically in the 5-9 range (minimal distension), or else titrated for a plateau pressure of 28-30 to achieve an open, recruited lung.
-No difference in mortality was observed, but ventilator-free days and several markers of lung function were improved in the targeted PEEP group..
+No difference in mortality was observed, but ventilator-free days and several markers of lung function were improved in the targeted PEEP group.
     <br /><br />

 * [Khemani, Robinder G., et al.](Tidal volume in children with acute hypoxemic respiratory failure.pdf) **“Effect of Tidal Volume in Children with Acute Hypoxemic Respiratory Failure.”** Intensive Care Medicine, vol. 35, no. 8, 2009, pp. 1428–37, doi:10.1007/s00134-009-1527-z.
   * Observational study in children with ARDS and ALI according to the definitions at the time, who were ventilated with lung-protective strategies.
-After adjusting for confounders, tidal volume did not have any association with mortality for children who had tidal volumes in the 6 to 10mL/kg range..
+After adjusting for confounders, tidal volume did not have any association with mortality for children who had tidal volumes in the 6 to 10mL/kg range.
     <br /><br />

 * [Peek, Giles J., et al.](CESAR ECMO 2009.pdf)**“Efficacy and Economic Assessment of Conventional Ventilatory Support versus Extracorporeal Membrane Oxygenation for Severe Adult Respiratory Failure (CESAR): A Multicentre Randomised Controlled Trial.”** The Lancet, vol. 374, no. 9698, Elsevier Ltd, Oct.
 2009, pp. 1351–63, doi:10.1016/S0140-6736(09) 61069-2.